 The PCF may set the Network Slice Replacement trigger event in the SMF as defined in clause 6.1.3.5.

 When a new PDU Session is established and the SMF receives both an S-NSSAI and an Alternative S-NSSAI, the SMF includes both the replaced S-NSSAI and the Alternative S-NSSAI in SM Policy Association establishment request to PCF.
-The PCF may make policy decision based on the Alternative S-NSSAI.
+The PCF may retrieve PDU Session policy control subscription information using both the replaced S-NSSAI and the Alternative S-NSSAI.
+The PCF makes policy decision by combining subscription information of the replaced NSSAI and the Alternative S-NSSAI based on local configuration.
 The PCF registers the replaced S-NSSAI in the BSF.